Code of conduct

 - Recipients will not use the PMA or Government of Canada logo/word mark/graphic identifiers without the explicit permission of the PMA program.
 The PMA graphic identifier cannot be used to market products or for other commercial purposes.

 - Recipients will not abuse their status as a PMA recipient to advance or promote political views.

 - Recipients will deal with media inquiries with respect to the PMA in a fair, polite and non-partisan manner.

-- Suggestions regarding the use of PMA award funds are outlined in the program guidelines.
+- Suggestions regarding the use of PMA award funds are outlined in the 2020 Prime Minister's Awards Guidelines.
 While recipients may use their portion of the award funds as they wish, they are expected to work with their schools or centres to ensure, to the best of their ability, the proper, effective and efficient use of public funds.

 - Recipients will conduct themselves in a professional manner in accordance with the standards set out by their teaching or early learning associations.
 Failure to do so would be seen to undermine the credibility, integrity or relevance of the PMA program, or to detract from the original conditions upon which the award was given.

 - Recipients must not have been subject to official professional sanction by an adjudicating body, professional association or other organization.

 - Recipients must not have been convicted of a criminal offence in which they have not received a pardon for.